Locomotion (TV channel): Logo history

-Locomotion's first logo resembled a red head with a "Loco" on its face (the "O"s being in where the eyes are, the "L" being in where the left ear is, and the "C" being in where the nose is) and a "Motion" in its mouth.
+Locomotion's first logo resembled a red-colored head with a "Loco" on its face (the "O"s being in where the eyes are, the "L" being in where the left ear is, and the "C" being in where the nose is) and a "Motion" in its mouth.
 This was used since the launch of the channel and was phased out in 1999 as the channel began shifting towards alternative and adult animation series, such as South Park, as well as anime series.

 Locomotion's second logo retained the head from the previous logo, although colored white and inside a gray circle and lacking the details the previous logo had.
 The "Locomotion" was shown left of the "circle" in an Italicized font.
 This was used from 1999 to May 2002.

 Locomotion's third logo was the same as the previous logo, but the "circle" now colored (most of the time red and blue) as opposed to gray and the logo was updated.
-This logo was used since Claxson's sale of their stake in the channel to Corus Entertainment, all the way until the closure of the channel.
+This logo was used since Claxson's sale of their stake in the channel to Canada-based Corus Entertainment, all the way until the closure of the channel.

 A variation of the third logo had the words "Animestation" below the "Locomotion" of the logo since the channel ceased to broadcast in Spain and Portugal.
 It was used from 2004 until the closure of the channel in 2005.